 Connect Your Data

-There are two considerations – one is getting your data to the mobile app and the other is connecting the mobile app’s scan records to your databases.
+Primarily, there are two considerations.
+First, you can get your data to the mobile app.
+Secondly, you can connect the mobile app’s scan records to your databases.
 Here are a few options:

 - Web UI to manually upload and download data to/from our servers

 - API to automate the insertion to and retrieval of data from our server

 - Postback URL (app posts scan records to your server and your server posts back to the app-user)